glitch-txs/w3-docs/docs/w3-react/hydration.md

 If you are **not** using SSR or want to deal with hydration mismatch errors to get a faster first load of W3, you can ignore the SSR flag and not use the W3 component.

-1. Add the `hydration` flag on init as `false`
-2. Remove the W3 component

 ```tsx
 import { initW3, Injected, WalletConnect } from 'w3-evm-react'